 - We pared back equity exposure near the January 2018 peak on expectation that the sharp rise in bond yields and increasing protectionist rhetoric would leading to a correction/consolidation phase after the previous strong bull run.
 Our recommendation for a mix of cyclical and defensive sectors also proved correct.
-Heading forward, we expect equities to move higher with leadership shifting to select laggard markets.
-Nonetheless, regional and sector selectivity will still prove crucial.
+Heading forward, regional and sector selectivity will still prove crucial.

 - We successfully bet on a spike in implied equity volatility early this year, while the 10-year Treasury yield was taking a run at our 3% target.
 This recommendation is symbolic of a broader theme that the dynamics between equities and bonds changed materially this year, and yields are now likely to rise much more meaningfully during any risk-on phases than had been the case earlier this cycle.
 This will create bouts of stock market volatility and restrain/narrow further equity upside.